 Configure API Logging

-Launch NCache Web Manager by browsing to http://localhost:8251 (Windows) or
+Launch the NCache Management Center by browsing to http://localhost:8251 or

 - You can specify the time duration for which the API Logging will stay enabled.
-After this duration API Logging stops.
+After this duration, API Logging stops.

 - To enable file logging, you need to select the File Logging checkbox.
 On checking, a textbox appears asking for the path where the log files will be generated.
 Specify the path or use the default path (C:\Program Files\NCache\log-files\API Logs) by clicking the Use Default button.

 - Once all settings are configured, click Save.